 Pack clothes that you are happy to wear all day!
 Comfortable, not dressy, easy to pack clothes.
-An assortment of pants, jeans, shorts, T-Shirts, shirts, blouses, light sweaters and jackets, and a bathing suit should be all you need for the 12 days.
+An assortment of pants, jeans, shorts, T-Shirts, shirts, blouses, light sweaters and jackets, and a bathing suit should be all you need for your tour days.
 The hotels have laundry service but no washers and dryers.
 If you have things that hand wash easily – and you like them – pack those!

 You don’t have to dress up for dinner or breakfast at the hotels, you will NEVER need to feel dressed up unless you just like to do that.